 Mr. Sammurtok: Thank you, Mr. Speaker.
-I am aware there are medical travel phones that medical clients could phone to, but a lot of times when they call them, they're told that there are no rooms in the hotels.
+I am aware there are medical travel phones that medical clients could phone to, but a lot of times when they call them, they are told that there are no rooms in the hotels.

 Mr. Speaker, for several years now, every time I ask about a Kivalliq boarding home in Rankin Inlet, I am given to understand that this initiative has support.
 However, it does not progress.

 Will the minister commit to raising the option of establishing a medical boarding home in Rankin Inlet with his government colleagues and with the federal government representative at the earliest opportunity?
 Thank you, Mr. Speaker.

 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-Just previously, I mentioned the feasibility study that looked at the overall number of passengers, and based on the total number of medical patient passengers, the researchers were all employees of the Department of Health, and the decision was made, based on these figures, that it wasn't feasible to look at this option due to the low numbers.

-(interpretation ends) Average of four travellers a day (interpretation) is what the final amount came to.
-Based on this very low value, the concept of a boarding home hasn't been prioritized for Rankin Inlet, as our priority at this time is to focus on our local health centres and to modernize them.
-The other priority is looking after our elders, by looking at elder specific facilities.
+Just previously, I mentioned the feasibility study that looked at the overall number of passengers.
+Based on the total number of medical patient passengers, the employees of the Department of Health who did the research decided that it wasn't feasible to look at this option due to the low numbers. (interpretation ends) Average of four travellers a day (interpretation) is what the final amount came to and based on this very low value, the concept of a boarding home hasn't been prioritized for Rankin Inlet.

-The facility planned for Rankin Inlet is already at \$60 million which is being designed and planned, and you can already see the building under construction and these are the two main priorities we are focusing on.
+Our priority at this time is to focus on our local health centres and to modernize them.
+The other priority is to look at elder-specific facilities.
+The facility planned for Rankin Inlet is already at \$60 million which is being designed and planned, and you can already see the building under construction.
+These are the two main priorities we are focusing on.
 Thank you, Mr. Speaker.